 My principal research interests regard the ethical, social, and legal implications of emerging and hypothetical biotechnologies and interventions.
 I have a particular interest in the ethics of bioenhancement (especially moral bioenhancement) and the ethics of emerging reproductive technologies (such as IVG and artificial wombs).
 A list of my publications can be found on Google Scholar.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

-I oversee the IDEA Centre's provision of ethics teaching in the dental school.
-I also teach on the Biomedical and Health Care Ethics programme at the IDEA Centre and provide ethics teaching in Chemistry and in the School of Earth and Environment.
+I oversee the IDEA Centre's provision of ethics teaching in the School of Dentistry and deliver teaching as part of this role.
+I teach on, and am Programme Lead for the BA/MA Biomedical and Health Care Ethics programme at the IDEA Centre.
+I also deliver ethics teaching in the School of Chemistry.